alchemistry/alchemtest/src/alchemtest/gmx/expanded_ensemble/case_1/descr.rst

 Host CB7 and Guest C3 in water, Guest C3 alchemically turned into Guest C3 in vacuum separated from water and Host CB7

-This dataset was generated using the expanded ensemble aglorithm in the `Gromacs <http://www.gromacs.org/>`_ molecular dynamics engine.
+This dataset was generated using the expanded ensemble algorithm in the `Gromacs <http://www.gromacs.org/>`_ molecular dynamics engine.